NYC Health + Hospitals

+NYC Health + Hospitals, officially the New York City Health and Hospitals Corporation (HHC), operates the public hospitals and clinics in New York City as a public benefit corporation.
+NYC Health + Hospitals is the largest municipal health system in the United States with about 45,000 employees.
+Its main mission is to ensure healthcare access through its network of safety net hospitals, long-term/rehabilitation centers and outpatient clinics.

+HHC was created in 1969 by the New York State Legislature as a public benefit corporation.
+It is similar to a municipal agency, but has a board of directors.

 History

 In 1736 HHC's oldest hospital, Bellevue Hospital, was founded as an infirmary for smallpox and other contagious diseases on the top floor of a public workhouse and jail.
 Bellevue Hospital was formally named in 1825.
 At the turn of the 20th century, Bellevue's medical college merged with University Medical College into what would later become the New York University College of Medicine.

 In 1920, Bellevue founded the Children's Psychiatric Service, the first program in the United States devoted to the study of child autism and training child psychiatrists.
 Bellevue continues to provide through this day comprehensive pediatric services and renowned psychiatric services, as well as highly regarded emergency and trauma services.
 Bellevue remains the principal teaching hospital for its affiliated New York University School of Medicine.
 HHC's other hospitals were founded in the late 19th century and early-to-mid-20th century.

 In 1965, Medicare and Medicaid were created and quickly accounted for 86 percent of the income received by the municipal hospital system.
 Patients with private insurance opted to use private hospitals and Medicaid raised its eligibility.
 As a consequence, New York City hospitals saw patient numbers and funding decline precipitously.
 According to a 1967 study just two years later, the conditions and quality of care at public hospitals in New York City were deplorable.

 In 1969, New York State created HHC to replace the city's Department of Hospitals in operating city hospitals and other health care facilities.
 HHC was formed as a quasi public agency to enable it to benefit from private revenues and funding.
 HCC's fiscal condition nevertheless has varied periodically since its formation, and it has gone through periods of instability.
 In June 1970 it took over the city's public hospitals.